A Masterclass on Organic Star Anise: Benefits, Uses & How to Brew Whole Pods

 What is the best time to drink whole star anise?

-Whole star anise decoction is most traditionally consumed after meals or in the evening, when its warming, carminative properties are most relevant to the body's digestive cycle.
+Whole star anise decoctions are most traditionally consumed after meals or in the evening, when its warming, carminative properties are most relevant to the body's digestive cycle.

 - After lunch or dinner: Drink one cup of warm decoction 15–20 minutes after a main meal to traditionally support digestive ease and ease post-meal bloating.